sailthru/stolos/README.md

 Here's some general advice for choosing a `job_id` template:

   - What results does this app generate?
-The words that differentiate those results are great candidates for identifers in a `job_id`.
+The words that differentiate this app's results from other apps' results are great candidates for identifers in a `job_id`.
   - What parameters does this app expect?
 The command-line arguments to a piece of code can be great `job_id` identiers.
   - How many different variations of this app exist?